 Why Baidu?
 Thanks to the Great Firewall of China, Google is not the leader of the Chinese search engine market.
 The leader, with 80% of the search engine market in China is Baidu.
 There are also smaller players such as Qihoo 360 and Sogou but the main search engine on which you want to be visible when Chinese customers are looking for water purifiers is Baidu.

 Baidu SEO is very different from Google.
-You have to adapt your website and thus SEO strategy to comply with Baidu’s requirements and Chinese government’s rules.
+You have to adapt your website and thus SEO strategy to comply with Baidu’s requirements and the Chinese government’s rules.
 You may also optimize your website so that you rank among the first for a selected set of keywords.
 Another way to use Baidu is to do PPC.
 This basically means that you pay a certain amount to Baidu in order to rank better on certain keywords.

 Example on Baidu – Keyword: jìng shuǐ qì -净水器 > Aosmith ranks first